What to see and do in Waterford, Ireland’s history-packed champion of low-key cool

 Waterford’s food scene has gone through the roof recently, with chefs drawing heavily on winningly fresh produce from the surrounding sea, fields, forest and mountains in menus that are imaginative, sustainable and waste conscious.
 If you fancy a quick snack, Phoenix Yard street food market rustles up everything from vegan burgers to jerk chicken and Hungarian goulash.

 With its zingy lime interior sprinkled with art, foliage and mismatched vintage furniture, Momo has a bohemian vibe and good buzz.
-The kitchen takes great pride in local ingredients, starring in dishes from open crab sandwiches on seaweed sourdough to slow-cooked beef ribs with root veg and garlic purée.
+The kitchen takes great pride in local ingredients, starring in dishes from open crab sandwiches on seaweed sourdough to slow-cooked beef ribs with root veg and garlic puree.

-On central O’Connell Street, The Old Couch Café is a rustic, black-walled, art-slung bistro, headed up by passionate Croatian-Polish chef couple Damira Levacic and Przemyslaw Muszynski.
-The menu plays up ethically sourced ingredients in sophisticated dishes - think local Wagyu beef tartare with black radish and nigella-seed crackers, or duck breast with fig, cauliflower and preserved lemons – all exquisitely presented on nature-inspired crockery.
+On central O’Connell Street, The Old Couch Cafe is a rustic, black-walled, art-slung bistro, headed up by passionate Croatian-Polish chef couple Damira Levacic and Przemyslaw Muszynski.
+The menu plays up ethically sourced ingredients in sophisticated dishes – think local Wagyu beef tartare with black radish and nigella-seed crackers, or duck breast with fig, cauliflower and preserved lemons – all exquisitely presented on nature-inspired crockery.
 At weekends, afternoon tea (rustically presented on a slab of wood) is an absolute treat.

 For a real hit of the sea, take a wild coastal drive south of Waterford to the Templars Inn in Templetown (once the HQ of the Knights Templar) on the surf-smashed Hook Peninsula.
 Here you can dig into great value chowders and seafood platters before visiting the world’s oldest lighthouse.